List of Slam Dunk episodes

 Slam Dunk is an anime series adapted from the manga of the same title by Takehiko Inoue.
-The series tells the story of a teenager called Hanamichi Sakuragi who falls in love with a girl named Haruko Akagi, and decides to enter the Shohoku High School Basketball Team in order to attract her, as she is already in love with another Shohoku player, Kaede Rukawa.
+The story follows Hanamichi Sakuragi, who falls in love with a girl named Haruko Akagi, and decides to enter the Shohoku High School Basketball Team in order to attract her, as she is already in love with another Shohoku player, Kaede Rukawa.
 As Sakuragi starts learning how to play basketball, he begins to take a liking to the sport.

 Produced by Toei Animation and directed by Nobutaka Nishizawa, the series aired on TV Asahi from October 16, 1993, to March 23, 1996.
 Toei compiled the episodes into a series of seventeen DVDs which were released in Japan from December 10, 2004, to May 21, 2005.
 Toei once again collected the series in three DVD boxes during 2008.
 All three boxes have a total of seventeen discs.

 Toei and Geneon briefly chose to release the anime on DVD after the manga was discontinued, though the anime was also discontinued after only a few volumes.
 The first DVD was released on March 15, 2005, and volume 4 was the last one released on June 14 of the same year, before they were cancelled.
 To celebrate the 20th anniversary of its broadcast, the anime was released on Blu-ray in 2014.
 Episodes 1-85 are the only episodes dubbed into English currently available.
 Episodes 86-101 were dubbed but currently only remain available subtitled.
 Various episodes from the series were also downloadable from IGN's Direct2Drive service.
-Toei is currently streaming episodes of the series online for a fee and for free through Crunchyroll.
 In May 2009, Joost started streaming all 101 episodes on their website.
 Each episode is in Japanese, with English subtitles.

 Six musical themes are used through all the series: two opening themes and the four ending themes.
 "Kimi ga Suki da to Sakebitai" (君が好きだと叫びたい) by Baad is used as the opening theme for the first 61 episodes.
 "Zettai ni, Daremo" (ぜったいに 誰も) by Zyyg replaces it as the opening theme for episodes 62-101.
 "Anata Dake Mitsumeteru" (あなただけ見つめてる) by Maki Ohguro is used as the ending theme for the first 24 episodes.
 "Sekai ga Owaru Made wa..." (世界が終るまでは…) by Wands follows it as the ending for episodes 25-49.
 "Kirameku Toki ni Torawarete" (煌めく瞬間に捕われて) by Manish is used for episodes 50-81 and "My Friend" (マイ フレンド, Mai Furendo) by Zard is used for episodes 82-101.
 The remaining music was composed by Takanobu Masuda.
 Three CD soundtracks were released during the airing of the series in Japan.